whittlem/pycryptobot/README.md

     }

 You can use @botfather and @myidbot in telegram to create a bot with token and get a client id.

+For discord, add a piece to the config.json as follows:

+    "discord" : {
+        "webhook" : "<webhook_uri>"
+    }

 For configuring logger, add a piece to the config.json as follows:
 *This is also default configuration of the logger, if no config is given and log is not disabled this configuration will apply.*